salesforcecli/plugin-data/messages/importApi.md

 # dataFileInvalidJson

-data file is invalid JSON: %s
+Data file is invalid JSON: %s

 # dataFileNoRefId

 Found references in file, but no reference-id content found (%s).
-Was parent SObjects saved first?
+Were parent SObjects saved first?

 # tooManyFiles

-Specify either sobjecttreefiles or a plan, but not both.
+Specify either sObject tree files or a plan definition file, but not both.

 # dataImportFailed